 “On the road leading from Jefferson

 there is a spring known by the old settlers as ‘the poison spring,’”

 of the cattle die-off at the water hole.

 as a poison.
-During the wet season, and when the water runs freely, it
+During the wet season, and when the water runs freely,

-Poison Spring,” in his encylopedic study of pre-Civil
+that said “The Poison Spring,” in his encyclopedic study of pre-Civil